AmbireTech/adex-protocol/targetingAndBidding.md

 * Limiting spam/manipulation attempts: this is handled by `EventSubmissionRules`, which are enforced in the Validator
 * Preventing other manipulation attempts, such as excessive clicks or events that come from the wrong referrer; this is handled by additional fraud protection mechanisms

-Targeting, however, is enforced on every component involved in the supply chain (AdView, Supermarket, Validator).
+Targeting, however, is enforced on every component involved in the supply chain (AdView, Market, Validator).

 ## Implementation in the Platform and UX